microsoft/microcode/docs/language.md

 ## When section

-The left-hand side of a rule, the **When** section refers to an event from following list:
+The left-hand side of a rule, the **When** section, starts with an event tile from the following list:

 -   **press** of a button, micro:bit icon, or pin
 -   **release** of button, micro:bit icon, or pin